To play this game, you need a sharp eye, a quick mind and a 2017 National Electrical Code book.

 D) 800 amperes

-7) Equipment for feeder circuits (including transfer switches, transformers, and panelboards) shall be located either in spaces fully protected by approved automatic fire suppression systems (including sprinklers, carbon dioxide systems) or in spaces with a ______ fire resistance rating.
+7) Equipment for __________ circuits (including transfer switches, transformers, and panelboards) shall be located either in spaces fully protected by approved automatic fire suppression systems (including sprinklers, carbon dioxide systems) or in spaces with a 2-hour fire resistance rating.

 A) Motor circuit conductor